 In West Vail, near City Market, along the N. Frontage Road, this playground may be smaller in size, but its’ big in fun!

 Located in East Vail, Bighorn Park has it all!
 A fantastic multiple structure playground to entertain kids of all ages, plus a small pond to walk around and explore!
 Covered picnic tables, large grassy field and off-leash dog area make it the perfect stop.

 Booth Creek Park

+Dogs are allowed on leashes in all town parks, except for Ford Park or within 100 feet of an athletic field.
+An “off-leash” program has been established at Bighorn Park in East Vail and Stephens Park in West Vail.
 Dogs are a big part of the mountain lifestyle and are considered a member of the family by many.
 When you’re out enjoying Vail, please remember to control your dog.
 Within the Town of Vail, dogs must be on a leash in Vail Village, Lionshead Mall, on all bike paths, and in all the town parks except for Bighorn and Stephens parks.
 Both Bighorn and Stephens parks are dog friendly parks, and dogs may be off their leash and controlled by voice command, with the exception of the playground areas.
 Remember to always clean up after your dog.
 Dog waste left in the environment transmits bacteria such as E. coli into Gore Creek.
 Pet pickup bags are provided throughout town for your convenience, but never leave home without one!
 Also, never leave a dog left unattended, especially inside a vehicle.
 During the warmer months, that temperature can rapidly increase, threatening the health and safety of your animal.
 Even with the windows down, the temperature can be up to 20 degrees hotter than the outside.
 Please leave your pet at home rather than risk a dangerous and regrettable circumstance.